 Start by selecting the Essentials workspace at the top.
 This trim, uncluttered workspace makes it easy to find and use the right controls when you need them.

 Find your tools in the Tools panel on the left, create artwork on the artboard in the middle, and access three docked panels on the right — Properties, Layers, and Libraries.
 These three panels put the controls and features you’re most likely to need in one convenient place.

-Try clicking the More Options button (…) to quickly access advanced features or panels with additional settings.
+Try clicking More Options (…) to quickly access advanced features or panels with additional settings.

-When you place an image, you can transform, crop, and change its colors.
-Alternatively, click Image Trace to convert it to vector art with minimal effort.
+When you place an image, you can crop it, change its colors, and transform it in other ways.
+Alternatively, click Image Trace to easily convert it to vector art.

-Go ahead and try the Essentials workspace in Illustrator — with your most-used features, options, and tasks at your fingertips, you won’t hunt for them in menus or labor to remember shortcut keys anymore.
-For more, read about the Properties panel.
+Go ahead and try the Properties panel in Illustrator.
+You’ll enjoy creating with your most used features, options, and tasks at your fingertips.
+Learn more about the Properties panel.